Inference From Visible Information And Background Knowledge: Positive Query Implication

-Proposition \ref{prop:auttrans} is proven by creating an automaton whose state set consists of a collection of formulas derived from $\phi'$.
-If the formula was guarded, these would just be subformulas, but for CQ-shaped subformulas, one will have to throw in all subformulas, representing guesses as which of the conjuncts were true at a given bag of a tree-like structure.
-The details are again in the pre-print at \cite{boundedness}, see Corollary 10 (formation of an automaton based on the closure) and Lemma 24 (closure size as a function of CQ-rank).
+Theorem \ref{thm:gnfsatrefined} is proven by creating an alternating two-way parity automaton whose state set consists of a collection of formulas derived from $\phi$.
+The automaton runs on a tree whose nodes represent collections of elements in a tree-like model.
+If the formula $\phi$ were in the guarded fragment, rather than $\gnf$, it would suffice to use the subformulas of $\phi$ as states, where the subformulas would have additional annotations associating variables with elements of a guarded set.
+The bound on the arity would suffice to keep the number of annotations low.
+In the presence of CQ-shaped formulas, the vertices will not be associated with a guarded set, but with a set whose size is controlled by $\width{\phi}$.
+Thus by bounding $\width{\phi}$ we keep the number of annotations low.
+A further problem is that for CQ-shaped subformulas, one will have to throw in all subformulas, representing guesses as to which of the conjuncts were true of the elements associated to a given node of a tree-like structure.
+The bound on $\rankcq{\phi}$ guarantees that this need to throw in subformulas does not blow up the number of states.

+It is important for our application that the result applies to $\gnf$ formulas that have equality and constants, which are treated by adding additional cases for equality atoms in the automata, and conjoining with an additional automata that enforces that the facts involving constants are consistent across the tree.
+The details of this, as well as other subtleties in the proof of Theorem \ref{thm:gnfsatrefined}, are given in the appendix.

-Now fix a Boolean UCQ $Q$ and a conjunction $\calC$ of $\gnf$ constraints over a schema $\bfS$.
-Without loss of generality, we can assume that the constraints in $\calC$ are already in \gnnf.
+Now fix a Boolean UCQ $Q$ and a conjunction $\calC$ of $\gnf$ sentences over a schema $\bfS$.
+Without loss of generality, we can assume that the sentences in $\calC$ are already in \gnnf.
 Consider the formula $\phi^{\kw{PSBtoGNF}}_{Q, \calC, \bfS, \visinst}$ in the proof of Theorem \ref{thm:gnfoposinstancedecid}:

-Note that this formula satisfies all the conditions of the \gnnf but those related to equality.
-Nonetheless, we can further break up the `dangerous' subformulas of the form $\bigvee_{R(\bar{a})\in \visinst} \bar{x}=\bar{a}$, grouping based on the repetition pattern in $\bar a$ and adding inequalities between $\bar x$ that match the non-repeated positions in each group.
-We can also conjoin each equality with a guard $R(\bar x)$.
-With this linear-time transformation, the conditions for normalizing equalities will be satisfied.